THU-KEG/COPEN/readme.md

 Extensive experiments on different sizes and types of PLMs show that existing PLMs systematically lack conceptual knowledge and suffer from various spurious correlations.
 We believe this is a critical bottleneck for realizing human-like cognition in PLMs.
 More concept-aware objectives or architectures are needed to develop conceptual knowledgeable PLMs.

+## Codalab
+To get the test results, you need to submit your results to [codalab](https://codalab.lisn.upsaclay.fr/competitions/8542).

 ## 1. Quick Start
 The code repository is based on `Pytorch` and `Transformers`.
 Please use the following command to install all the necessary dependcies.